 Catch them while they are getting ready and ignore the rest!

-And DON’T fall into the trap of saying repeatedly what a good job they are doing.
+And DON’T falls into the trap of saying repeatedly what a good job they are doing.
 This becomes stale and meaningless.
 Just keep engaging them in small, almost unnoticeable ways, while remaining happy, smiling and grateful for their efforts.

 There you have it.
 A set of very simple steps that, when followed consistently, will teach your children to get up and make it through the morning routine more easily.

 Note again: It is essential NOT to engage in prodding, pushing, encouraging, and reminding your children.
-Stay away from this at all cost, because it is a major part of what is maintaining the problem.
+Stay away from this at all costs, because it is a major part of what is maintaining the problem.

 Instead, wait for your kids to show you more of what you want.
-In other words when they begin to get out of their bed and start to get ready for school, drop in, have a brief conversation with them, say good morning, talk about the day, and engage them in brief conversations while they are getting themselves ready for school.
+In other words, when they begin to get out of their bed and start to get ready for school, drop in, have a brief conversation with them, say good morning, talk about the day, and engage them in brief conversations while they are getting themselves ready for school.
 Give a good-morning pat on the back, or a brief hug.
 Keep catching them WHILE they are doing what you want.
 This WILL GROW over the weeks ahead.

 If you find your kids are more than a bit challenging, you may want to consider the full program, Morning Routines Made Easy.
 This program is available in CD form, or you can download an audio file right now and get started immediately.
 To learn more about this detailed program, click here Morning Routines Made Easy.